LucasBorboleta/jersi-js/docs/DESIGN.md

 $$
 c=\frac{h-\epsilon}{2+tg(\frac{\pi}{6})}=\frac{h-\epsilon}{2+\frac{\sqrt{3}}{3}}
 $$
-In turn, inserting two squares of side $c$, separated each other by $\epsilon$, inside a squared box of side $b$, the inner squares being distant by $\epsilon$ from the enclosing box, implies the following constraint on such box:
+In turn, the two squares of side $c$, separated each other by $\epsilon$, are inserted into a rectangular box of width $w$ and hight $h$.

-$$
-b=2c+3\epsilon
-$$
-Such enclosing box and the hexagon must have the same center.
+Such enclosing rectangular box and the hexagon must have the same center.

 ## About coordinates